hsghori/CS-Notes/high-performance-computer-architecture.md

 A better implementation of sequential consistency would be to allow for out of order memory acceses in the processor but detect and fix when consistency may be violated.
-We can detect a potential consistency violation if we roorder memory accesses and there is a store to an out of order address between the time when we read the address and the time woen we should have read the address according to sequential consistency.
+We can detect a potential consistency violation if we roorder memory accesses and there is a store to an out of order address between the time when we read the address and the time when we should have read the address according to sequential consistency.
 If so, everything depending on that read must be replayed.

 __Relaxed consistency__ is a looser consistency restriction.
 We can view consistency orderings as four categories: